matiasgh/6DegreesOfMovies/README.md

 ## How to play
 You are given two actors, one you start with, and one you have to navigate through movies and actors to find.
 You will then get a score based on how many moves you used, time and difficulty.
 More information at the game website.

+Be aware that the website is not developed for mobile useres and the GUI for mobile is therefor not great.

 ## Technologies